 About the Monitor

 The Sudan Civic Space Monitor is a collaborative, online platform that monitors and tracks the state of civic space in the country.
-The scope of the monitoring covers the three recognized pillars of civic space that are fundamental prerequisites to an open, vibrant and progressive democratic society – the rights to associate, assemble peacefully and freely express views and opinions.
+The scope of the monitoring covers the four recognized pillars of civic space that are fundamental prerequisites to an open, vibrant and progressive democratic society – (i) Freedom of Information and expression, (ii) freedom of assembly and association, (iii) non-discrimination and inclusion, and (iv) citizen participation. .

 The Monitor acts as an evidence base for advocacy and is used to engage with policy and decision-makers to strengthen and promote an enabling environment for civil society in Sudan.

-The Sudan Civic Space Monitor brings together civil society organizations (CSOs) and networks across different sectors dedicated to strengthening civic space in Sudan.
+The Sudan Civic Space Monitor brings together civil society organizations (CSOs) and activist's from different sectors dedicated to strengthening civic space in Sudan.

-Reports and information along the three pillars of civic space is gathered through several sources that include –
+Reports and information along the four pillars of civic space is gathered through several sources that include –

 - Direct messaging via a network of correspondents, journalists and activists from civil society organizations across the country.